nipunarambukkanage/gpu_stable_fluids/README.md

 ```

 Each Jacobi iteration is a separate compute pass inside the same command encoder so WebGPU usage scopes do not alias a sampled pressure texture with its storage destination.
 There is no GPU readback or `queue.onSubmittedWorkDone()` in the normal loop.

+### CUDA-inspired GPU techniques (browser-safe)

+The solver now uses a CUDA-like tiled stencil design while remaining a zero-install browser application.
+Divergence, pressure, and vorticity kernels cooperatively stage an 18 × 18 tile in `var<workgroup>` memory: 16 × 16 invocations cover the interior and the surrounding one-texel halo supplies neighbor values.
+A `workgroupBarrier()` then makes the tile visible before the stencil is evaluated.
+This reduces repeated global texture reads for the neighbor-heavy passes and mirrors the structure of a CUDA `__shared__` tile plus `__syncthreads()`.

+The page also reports adapter identity and compute limits, wraps initialization in a WebGPU validation error scope, and handles uncaptured validation errors and device loss.
+These are WebGPU equivalents of the diagnostics and capability checks expected in a native GPU application.

+This is CUDA-inspired, not a CUDA runtime.
+A normal web page cannot execute `.cu` kernels, call cuBLAS/cuFFT, inspect CUDA occupancy counters, or use NVIDIA-only warp intrinsics.
+The actual implementation is WGSL/WebGPU so it remains portable across supported browser GPUs.
+The exact concept mapping and a native CUDA porting sketch are in [docs/CUDA_TO_WEBGPU.md](docs/CUDA_TO_WEBGPU.md).

 See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for the resource graph and recovery lifecycle.